tasha-2000/Spotipy_Project/README.md

 <img width="690" alt="Screenshot 2023-03-12 at 6 25 42 pm" src="https://user-images.githubusercontent.com/103650882/224568805-12df7dc5-9512-4d48-afb1-795c69b51f43.png">

-7.Click on the "Log in with Spotify" button and enter your Spotify credentials.
+7. Click on the "Log in with Spotify" button and enter your Spotify credentials.
 Once you are logged in, the app will redirect you to the page where you can select the genre for your new playlist

 8. Follow the prompts and enter the required information to create your new playlist.
 The app will add 10 recommended tracks to your playlist based on your selected genre and your last 30 liked songs on Spotify.